FabrizioG202/dart_benchmark/README.md

 # Benchmark Utility for Dart.

-Bare-minimum, highly customizable benchmarking utility for Dart.
+Minimal, highly customizable benchmarking utility for Dart.

 ## Why?

 I am aware that different implementations of benchmarking utilities in dart already exists, such as `benchmarking_harness`.
-However, I needed an utility which was customizable especially in the reporting of the metrics and run count.
+However, I needed an utility which was flexible especially in the reporting of the metrics and run count.

 ## Features